LeakeyMaina/MKODI/README.md

     Rental Tax Transmitter

 4. Tenancy Ratings module
-The system queries a tenant's rental payments and tenancy records and issues tenant and landlord and property ratings and recommendations. it enables landlords to vet potential tenants via their tenant ratings.
-The system maintains a tenant's rental payments and tenancy history and enables landlords to vet potential tenants via their tenancy credit score.
+The system maintains and queries a tenant's rental payments and tenancy records .
+Based on these records, the system is able to issue tenancy ratings and recommendations.
+This enables landlords to vet potential tenants via their tenancy credit score.